annaturupi/Assignments-2018/Lab05.md

 If the web app works correctly in your computer commit the changes and deploy the new version on the cloud.
 Change whatever is necessary to make it work.

 #### Questions
-Has everything gone alright?
-What have you changed?
-Add your answers to the `README.md` file in the responses repository.
+**Q52: Has everything gone alright?
+What have you changed?** Add your answers to the `README.md` file in the responses repository.

 <a name="Tasks53" />